 Grapevine Virus Resources

 The Lodi Winegrape Commission has been actively studying the California grapevine virus situation since 2017.
-The Commission’s Research, Education, & Communications Committee has formed two teams which have been instrumental in gathering information, creating educational materials, and offering real-world, practical outreach for our winegrowing community: the Lodi Mealybug Biocontrol Research Focus Group and the Lodi Grapevine Virus Research Focus Group.
+The Commission’s Research, Education, & Communications Committee formed two teams which have been instrumental in gathering information, creating educational materials and offering real-world, practical outreach for our winegrowing community: the Lodi Mealybug Biocontrol Research Focus Group and the Lodi Grapevine Virus Research Focus Group.

 NEW GROWER VIRUS WORKBOOKS AVAILABLE